-What I Learnt From Anna Meares About Resilience
+What I Learnt About Resilience From Interviewing Anna Meares

 When I had first thought of starting my own business many years ago (a women’s online mentoring site), I was bold enough to reach out to a few inspiration women to interview them.
 Anna Meares was one of them, and I couldn’t believe she said ‘Yes’.
 So I actually got to meet her, sit down with her and interview her.
 I took her a bunch of flowers at the time, and she said “this is the first time someone’s given me flowers.” that’s how long ago it was!